bdsegal/bdsegal.github.io/pages/research.md

 **Segal, B. D.**, Braun, T., Elliott, M. R. and Jiang, H. (2018).
 Fast approximation of small p-values in permutation tests by partitioning the permutations.
 Biometrics, 74(1), 196-206. [doi:10.1111/biom.12731](http://dx.doi.org/10.1111/biom.12731).

-### *Submitted*
-**Segal, B. D.** Towards replicability with confidence intervals for the exceedance probability. [arXiv:1803.03356](https://arxiv.org/abs/1803.03356).

-Bennette, C. S., **Segal, B. D.**, Miksad, R. A., Bellomo, L. P., Nussbaum, N. C., Sarkar, S., Tucker, M., Schrag, D., Capra, W. B., Whipple, S., Abernethy, A. P. Use of a curated electronic health records database to create external control arms for cancer clinical trials.

-Bennette, C. S., **Segal, B. D.**, Miksad, R. A., Bellomo, L. P., Nussbaum, N. C., Sarkar, S., Tucker, M., Curtis, M., Basu, A., Schrag, D., Capra, W. B., Whipple, S., Abernethy, A. P. Generating external control arms using real-world data in oncology: Analytic challenges and recommendations.

-### *In preparation*
-Duren, D. L., **Segal, B. D.**, Elliott, M. R., Tosi, L., Sherwood, R. J., and Jepsen, K. J. Are human bones adapting to a new normal?

 ## Talks and posters
+Upcoming roundtable: "Case studies in the use of real world evidence to improve regulatory decision making."
+ASA biopharmaceutical section regulatory-industry workshop, Sep 2019.

+Upcoming poster: "Test of matrix structure for construct validation."
+American psychological association conference, Aug 2019.

+Upcoming speed session (poster/talk): "Quantifying the number of events borrowed from external data in hybrid control arms."
+JSM, Jul 2019.

-Contributed talk: "Exceedance probability for parameter estimates."
+Talk: "Exceedance probability for parameter estimates."
 JSM, July 2018.

-Invited talk: "P-splines with an l1 penalty for repeated measures."
+Talk: "P-splines with an l1 penalty for repeated measures."
 Statistical learning and data science/nonparametric statistics conference, June 2018.

-Contributed poster (winner of best poster from Biostatistics department): "Tests of matrix structure for construct validation."
+Poster (winner of best poster from Biostatistics department): "Tests of matrix structure for construct validation."
 Michigan Student Symposium for Interdisciplinary Statistical Sciences (MSSISS), Mar 2017.

-Contributed poster: "P-splines with an l1 penalty for repeated measures."
+Poster: "P-splines with an l1 penalty for repeated measures."
 ENAR, Mar 2017.

-Contributed talk (winner of travel award): Fast approximation of small p-values in permutation tests by partitioning the permutation space."
+Talk (winner of travel award): Fast approximation of small p-values in permutation tests by partitioning the permutation space."
 JSM Biometrics section student paper awards session, Aug 2016.

-Contributed poster: "Fast approximation of small p-values in permutation tests by partitioning the permutation space."
+Poster: "Fast approximation of small p-values in permutation tests by partitioning the permutation space."
 ENAR, Mar 2016.

 ## Technical reports